navipartner/docs/content/en/docs/retail/pos_layout/explanation/pos_editor/index.md

 The POS Editor is a collection of options for customizing the POS screen, located in the ribbon up-top.
 It contains labels that correspond to customizable areas on the POS screen, such as Sale Lines and Totals.

+{{< alert icon="📝" text="The POS Editor is also used for customizing the NP Retail POS mobile app layout."/>}}

 The following screen areas can be customized:

 ### Grids